python-openxml/python-docx/docs/dev/analysis/features/text/highlight.rst

 Schema excerpt
 --------------

 Sorry, I have no idea how to proceed here.
+The Schema presented in font Analysis Document includes mention of the highlight property.

 .. highlight:: xml